 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- have successfully completed undergraduate courses in Sociological theory, research methods, and statistics, as well as an economics class.
-Students who do not meet these requirements may still be admitted into the program, but they will be expected to take additional coursework prior to beginning graduate study to remedy designated deficiencies.
+If you do not meet this requirement, you may still be admitted into the program, but you will be expected to take additional coursework before starting graduate study to remedy designated deficiencies.

-- Letter of Service (Applied Community & Economic Development Fellows Program)
+- Letter of Service (Applied Community and Economic Development Fellows Program)